Maria Anna Mozart: Iconography

 Portrait of the Mozart Family, c.
 1781, attributed to Johann Nepomuk della Croce.
 For detail of Marianne from this work, see "infobox" at the start of this article.

-An extensive investigation by Christoph Großpietsch assessed the authenticity of the great many portraits claimed to be of Marianne Mozart, concluding that in fact only three deserve to be considered authentic.
-These are the Lorenzoni portrait and the trio-portrait by Carmontelle, both shown above, and the family portrait of the Mozarts attributed to della Croce, ca. 1780, shown to the right.
+An extensive investigation by Christoph Großpietsch assessed the authenticity of the great many portraits claimed to be of Marianne Mozart, concluding that in fact only three can be considered authentic.
+These are the Lorenzoni portrait and the trio-portrait by Carmontelle, both shown above, and the family portrait of the Mozarts attributed to della Croce, c.
+1780, shown to the right.
 (In it, Wolfgang and Marianne are playing four-hands, Leopold holds his violin, and the deceased mother Anna Maria looks down from her portrait.)
 Of the others, Hilscher writes, "Just as with pictures attributed to Wolfgang Amadé, the wish was often the father to the thought, so that despite their ill-suited appearance and questionable provenance, many other pictures were declared to be of Maria Anna."

 In literature and on screen

 As a fictional character

 Marianne Mozart has provided the inspiration for many authors' fictional characters.
 Readers are cautioned to enjoy such works without trying to extract facts from them; Hilscher's words "the wish is father to the thought" are widely applicable in this literature.
+The list below are some of the fictional works featuring Marianne Mozart: